Cheicky97/Predicting-Airbnb-Listing-Prices-in-Paris/README.md

 # Real Estate Price Prediction Using Multi-source Data
+This project is interested in the city of Paris airbnb listing prices, whose prices, we want to accurately estimate and get insights on the importance of each individual features.
+To this purpose, we have collected Airbnb listing data in Paris from [insideairbnb website](https://insideairbnb.com/fr/get-the-data/).
+Those data will serve to achieve the two goals of the project:

-This project aims to build a machine learning model to predict real estate prices by combining data from multiple online platforms like SeLoger, Leboncoin, and Airbnb.
+* 1- Build a machine learning model to predict accomodation prices by combining data from multiple online platforms like SeLoger, Leboncoin, and Airbnb;
+* 3- Quantity the relative importance of individual apartment features and location information

+To carry out the project, the CRISP-DM is adopted.

 ## Goals
 - Scrape housing data from several French platforms